RichardBray/hf-scripts/README.md

 ## Install

-1. Then you can install the scripts on your relevant project `npm i hf-scripts`
+Then you can install the scripts on your relevant project `npm i hf-scripts`

+You need to make sure your project has the following dependencies installed before this will work:
+- chokidar-cli
+- concurrently
+- http-server

+The scripts file depends on the commands form these packages to work properly.

 ## Config file